smoeding/puppetserver-metrics/TUNING.md

 ### Request Rate

 The panel on the middle left shows the rate of requests arriving at the Puppetserver.
-The top graph depicts the mean arrival rate (&lambda; in queueing theory designation).
+The top graph depicts the mean arrival rate ($\lambda$ in queueing theory designation).
 The lower graph also shows the mean arrival rate but this time it is only calculated for the last minute.
 In the example we see a mean arrival rate of 11.8 requests per second while the arrival rate for the last minute is given as 26.9 requests per second.

 This difference tells us about the heterogeneity of arrivals for this system.
 If the rate of the last minute differs significantly from the mean, then there are to be times of high load and other times of low load.
 This indicates that a certain number of agents seem to connect at the same time.
 System utilization might be better if the demand could be distributed better over time.
 Maybe the `splay` parameter in the Puppet configuration could help.